This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 - Symptom and recovery logs, such as pain, stiffness, DOMS, mood, motivation, notes, and related tracking values you choose to enter.

-- Custom plan details you enter, such as clinician name or plan notes.
+- Custom plan details you enter or import, such as plan title, phases, exercises, milestones, clinician/service name, and plan notes.

 - Local reminder preferences, including reminder time and backup reminder settings.